-To help you get a sense of what’s currently engaging BookBub members, we’re showcasing two trending tropes across each of 15 different categories, along with examples of books that performed well for each trope.
+To help you get a sense of current publishing trends and what’s engaging BookBub members, we’re showcasing two tropes across each of 15 different categories, along with examples of books that performed well for each trope.
 These trends and examples are based on our internal engagement data from the past few months as well as our editors’ research.
 Note that our readers’ tastes change over time, and these are the tropes that are currently trending!

 Special thanks to BookBub’s editors for contributing their expertise and trope summaries below!